 A revocable trust may become an irrevocable trust once the owner dies because effectively there is no longer an option to cancel or change the trust.

-An irrevocable trust also has designated beneficiaries, but is not subject to change.
-Once money is contributed to an irrevocable trust, the owner gives up all rights to cancel or change the terms of the trust.
+An irrevocable trust also has designated beneficiaries but is not subject to change.
+Once money is contributed to an irrevocable trust, the owner gives up all rights to cancel or modify the terms of the trust.

 FDIC insurance limits for trusts

 Coverage for revocable and irrevocable trusts is based on FDIC insurance limits of up to $250,000.
-What varies is how many people that limit applies to.
+What varies is how many people to which that limit applies.

 In a revocable trust, the owner is considered the depositor and the account is only eligible for $250,000 of FDIC insurance coverage.
 However, if a bank fails after a trust owner has died but before the trust has been paid out or deemed to be an irrevocable trust, the beneficiaries are considered the depositors and each is entitled to $250,000 in coverage.